Updated: Aug 6

 We have all gotten into power struggles with our kids.
 A battle of wills with a fight to the finish, the problem is nobody really wins.
-When our kids meet us with defiance and a "your not the boss of me" it can be like a red flag to a bull.
+When our kids meet us with defiance and a "you're not the boss of me" it can be like a red flag to a bull.
 We are surged with emotion and the battle is on, the problem is this battle has more to do with us than our child.
 There are lots of strategies we will go through to help avoid power struggles with our kids, but all of these will seem pointless if we don't recognise our own triggers first.
 Meeting fire with fire never works, we can't calm our kids if we aren't calm ourselves.

 Emotions are contagious, when we are stressed and angry, our kids will mirror that level of emotion in us.
 When we are triggered, our response can be totally unreasonable for the situation and we can't parent the way we want.
 We escalate so quickly and our kids will come along meeting us at every level.
 A trigger will seem to happen automatically, it will seem totally justified at the time.
 But if we sit back and look at the situation when we are calm, we can see that our reactions may have been uncalled for.